researchart/rose6icse/submissions/reusable/shangwen/INSTALL.md

+**Attention Please:** There are no installs required for this dataset since we only provide the patches and execution logs obtained during our experiment.

-To facilitate future research, we post the links to open-source repositories of the APR tools in our study.
-Researchers with interests can install the exeperiment environment through the instructions in these repositories.
+To facilitate future research, we post the links to open-source repositories of the APR tools we used in our study.
+Researchers with interests can install the experiment environment through the instructions in these repositories.

 | APR tool | URL |
 |:-:|:-:|